Ganesh-Th/Chain_of_Bits/README.md

 - Vite
   * Vite is a modern, lightweight, and fast development build tool and web application framework for JavaScript and TypeScript projects
 - Tailwindcss
+  * Tailwind CSS is a highly popular utility-first CSS framework that simplifies and streamlines the process of designing and styling web applications.
 - Solidity
+  * Solidity is a high-level, statically typed programming language primarily used for developing smart contracts on the Ethereum blockchain platform.
 - Hardhat
+  * Hardhat is a popular development environment and toolset for Ethereum smart contract development
 - Quicknode/Georli
+  * An Ethereum faucet is a developer tool to get testnet Ether (ETH) in order to test and troubleshoot your decentralized application or protocol before going live on Ethereum mainnet
 - Metamask
+  * MetaMask is a popular cryptocurrency wallet and browser extension that allows users to manage their Ethereum-based assets, interact with decentralized applications (DApps), and securely store and transfer cryptocurrencies
 - Alchemy
+  * Alchemy is a blockchain infrastructure and developer platform that provides a range of tools and services to make it easier for developers to build and scale blockchain applications.

 - - - - - - - - - - - - - - - - - - -